Yard Waste, Brush & Compost

 One yard waste sticker is required on each can or bag.
 Containers should not weigh more than 50 pounds.
 Effective April 1, 2019, a sticker costs $2.37 and can be purchased at:

-- Johnson's Lighthouse BP, 1 W St. Charles, Villa Park
+- Johnson’s Lighthouse BP, 1 W. St. Charles Road, Villa Park

 Bundled brush will be picked up at residential properties (one to four units) provided that a yard waste sticker is attached to each bundle.
 Bundles cannot exceed 50 pounds, and must be no bigger than six feet in length and 18 inches in diameter, with no individual branch exceeding six inches in diameter.
 Bundles must be tied with string or twine.